-- the length of any business relationship involved - > the number of any one-off transactions and linked one-off transactions - any identification evidence held.
+- > reviewing other transaction patterns and volumes - the length of any business relationship involved - the number of any one-off transactions and linked one-off transactions any identification evidence held.

 The MLRO will undertake such other reasonable inquiries he thinks appropriate in order to ensure that all available information is taken into account in deciding whether a report to the NCA is required (such enquiries being made in such a way as to avoid any appearance of tipping off those involved).
 The MLRO may also need to discuss the report with you.